dills122/Blog/_posts/2019-01-05-tpl-dataflow-introduction.md

 ## Building a Pipeline

-Now that we have discussed the fundamental parts of TPL now lets put it to use and build a pipeline.
+Now that we have discussed the fundamental parts of TPL lets put it to use and build a pipeline.
 Building a pipeline is as simple as connecting the existing blocks together in a flow and ensuring a start and end point.

 > Note if an Action Block is not at the end, the flow will NOT complete!